Qualified Settlement Fund (QSF) Creation - List of Key Points Lawyers Need to Know

 1. Court Approval is Not Mandatory

-- Court approval to create a Qualified Settlement Fund is NOT required.
+- Court approval to establish a Qualified Settlement Fund is NOT required.

 2. Governmental Authority Approval

-- QSFs can be approved by various governmental entities, including federal, state, or local agencies.
+- QSFs can be approved by various government entities, including federal, state, or local agencies.

-- The approving authority oversees QSF administration to ensure compliance with the judicial award terms and associated regulations.
+- The approving authority oversees QSF administration to ensure compliance with the terms of the judicial award and associated regulations.

 3. IRS Involvement in Approval Process